 View form results in an Excel workbook

-If you've created your form in Forms on the Web (https://forms.office.com) and click Open in Excel, an offline Excel workbook will open that has no relationship or connection to your form.
+If you've created your form in Microsoft Forms and select Open in Excel, an offline Excel workbook will open that has no relationship or connection to your form.

-If you've created your form in OneDrive for Business and click Open in Excel, your Excel workbook is automatically stored in OneDrive for work or school and contains a live data connection to your form.
+If you've created your form in OneDrive and select Open in Excel, your Excel workbook is automatically stored in OneDrive for work or school and contains a live data connection to your form.
 Any new response data in your form will be reflected in your workbook.

-If you've created your form in Excel Online and click Open in Excel, your Excel workbook is automatically stored in OneDrive for work or school and contains a live data connection to your form.
+If you've created your form in Excel for the web and select Open in Excel, your Excel workbook is automatically stored in OneDrive for work or school and contains a live data connection to your form.
 Any new response data in your form will be reflected in your workbook.

 Troubleshoot exporting data